 Is this pasta spicy?

-You can totally add more vegetables to this healthy pasta dish!
+You can easily add more vegetables to this pasta dish!

-- Spinach – Added just before serving so it can wilt but doesn’t overcook.
+- Spinach – Stir into the hot pasta just a few minutes before it’s done so that it can wilt but doesn’t overcook.

 - Broccoli – Broccoli florets can be added to the pasta during the last minute or two of cooking, and then added to the skillet with the pasta during step 8.